dbonattoj/tff-rqueue/README.md

 thread synchronization only.
 The ring buffer is implemented externally.
 Formally verified using PROMELA/Spin model.

+TFF is designed such that this _rqueue_ is the sole point where different threads interact.
+(Apart from reading immutable shared data, or shared frame data managed by the _rqueue_.)

 Data consists of _frames_, each having sequential _time indices_.
 The queue is accessed in three ways: